justin-brewer/recruiting-takehome-services/README.md

-# SVT Robotics - Take Home Recruiting Assessment
+# SVT Robotics - .NET Core Take Home Recruiting Assessment
+## \*See bottom for instructions to run.

 One of SVT's microservices calculates which robot should transport a pallet from point A to point B based on which robot is the closest and has the most battery left if there are multiple in the proximity of the load's location.
 You'll use a provided API endpoint to create a simplified robot routing API.

 This is the endpoint to retrieve a list of robots in our robot fleet: https://60c8ed887dafc90017ffbd56.mockapi.io/robots.
 Note: if that URL doesn't work, a mirror is available here - https://svtrobotics.free.beeceptor.com/robots.

 The provided API returns a list of all 100 robots in our fleet.
 It gives their current position on an xy-plane along with their battery life.
-Your job is to write an API with an endpoint which accepts a payload with a load which needs to be moved including its identifier and current x,y coordinates and your endpoint should make an HTTP request to the robots endpoint and return which robot is the best to transport the load based on which one is closest the load's location.
+Your job is to write a new .NET Core API with an endpoint which accepts a payload with a load which needs to be moved including its identifier and current x,y coordinates and your endpoint should make an HTTP request to the robots endpoint and return which robot is the best to transport the load based on which one is closest the load's location.
 If there is more than 1 robot within 10 distance units of the load, return the one with the most battery remaining.

 The distance between two points is found with the following formula:

 ![distance formula](https://user-images.githubusercontent.com/7139741/122107356-f915e300-cde8-11eb-8699-f87b50046350.png)

-If the API receives a JSON payload of:
+If the API receives a payload of:

 ```
 {